kneyugn/signInPublic/README.md

   Feel free to modify employees, modify programs and search for a specific person.

+<b>Main concern:</b> Some have asked if a person can pretend to be a volunteer/employee and sign into the application from anywhere as he/she chooses.
+The application does require signing into the account in order to be able to sign-in and out.
+In practice, only admin will be able to open the application in a designated device to allow log-in.

 <b>Future adjustments/improvements (scheduled for December 2016):</b>
   The forms will be broken into smaller individual components of form types.
   For example, instead of repeating exact same codes in clients and volunteers,